Poodle (Medium)

 Common inquiries about the breed

-What is the average lifespan of a Medium Poodle?
+What is the height range for a Medium Poodle?

 Are they good with children?